alex-page/blazing-fast-gh-pages-deploy/README.md

 ## Release History

+- v1.0.2 - Use head_commit instead of pusher for when there is no push event
 - v1.0.1 - Return on error
 - v1.0.0 - Remove required name and email.
 Fix breaking bug with incorrect repository URL.
 - v0.0.1 - TypesScript, use callback instead of async